 - Walking Spoiler: Saying anything about her would immediately spoil the main twist of the plot.

-Two persocoms sent by the government to to find Chii before she can finish executing her final program.
+Two persocoms who work for the government.
 Zima serves as the national data bank for the Japanese government and Dita as a pro-active firewall program.

 - Big Bad Duumvirate: Seem to be this, given that the government's goal is to stop Chii from executing her final program and the anime DVD front cover suggests they are the main antagonists.
 However, Zima has his doubts about if it's the right thing to do, and even disables Dita to stop her from doing so.